ivanradanov/ivanradanov.github.io/_pages/publications.md

 2024 Euro LLVM Session Moderation.

-Review for LLMxHPC 2024 @ Cluster '24
+Review for LLMxHPC 2024 at Cluster '24

 Review for IPDPS25.